Hurricane Laura Forecast To Bring 'Unsurvivable' Storm Surge As Category 4 Storm

 Laura is currently a Category 3 hurricane that is forecast to grow into a Category 4 hurricane Wednesday afternoon.
 The hurricane's maximum sustained winds have increased to near 125 mph, with stronger gusts.

-In a video update posted on Facebook Wednesday morning, NHC Director Ken Graham said things are "changing rapidly here, but what's not changing is the fact that this is going to be a catastrophic life-threatening event."
+In a video update posted on Facebook on Wednesday morning, NHC Director Ken Graham said things are "changing rapidly here, but what's not changing is the fact that this is going to be a catastrophic life-threatening event."

 Laura is expected to rapidly weaken after it makes landfall Wednesday night into Thursday morning, but the projected storm surge could still cause the most life-threatening damage, the hurricane center said.

 If peak surge occurs during high tide, the water along Johnson Bayou to Rockefeller Wildlife Refuge on the Louisiana coast could rise between 15 and 20 feet.
-Along Sea Rim State Park, Texas to Intracoastal City, La., water levels could rise between 10 to 15 feet.
+Along Sea Rim State Park, Texas, to Intracoastal City, La., water levels could rise between 10 to 15 feet.

 "Surge-related flooding depends on the relative timing of the surge and the tidal cycle, and can vary greatly over short distances," the NHC said.